Natural-Language-Interfaces-CG/charter/charter-nli.md

 ## Patent Policy

 This Community Group operates under the [W3C Patent Policy](http://w3.org/Consortium/Patent-Policy-20040205/) (5 February 2004 Version).
-To promote the widest adoption of Web standards, W3C seeks to issue Recommendations that can be implemented, according to this policy, on a Royalty-Free basis.
+To promote the widest adoption of Web standards, the group seeks to issue Recommendations that can be implemented, according to this policy, on a Royalty-Free basis.
 For more information about disclosure obligations for this group, please see the [W3C Patent Policy Implementation](https://www.w3.org/2004/01/pp-impl/).

 ## Licensing